Why would you need a California King bed?

 But what might surprise you is to learn that queens and kings have the same length—which is what called for the longer California king.
 The California king-size mattress is better for those who are over or around 6'4" in height.

-What's Bigger than California King Mattresses?
+What's Bigger than a California King Mattress?

 The California king was made for those who are well over six feet tall...but then the question has to be asked: Is there anything bigger?